avcs2019/Intelligent-Robot-System/py_srvcli/README.md

 $ sudo apt install ros-humble-example_interfaces

-example descrition: The client send two int64 variables, and the server returns the sum.
+example description: The client send two int64 variables, and the server returns the sum.

 $ ros2 run py_srvcli service     # to run the server